-Designed by Greg Norman, El Desafío (The Challenge) opened its first nine holes for play in 2015 as part of a private resort featuring golf and polo, as well as other equestrian sports, a nature reserve with trails, private residences and golf.
+Designed by Greg Norman, El Desafío (The Challenge) opened its first nine holes for play in 2015 as part of a private resort featuring golf and polo, as well as other equestrian sports, a nature reserve with trails and private residences.

-Lauded by many as the future No.1 golf course in Argentina when all eighteen holes open, the layout at El Desafío is set high up on a mountain with the front nine playing alongside and across deep canyons and pine forests.
-The back nine is set higher up on a natural plateau across more rolling terrain.
+Lauded by many as the future No.1 golf course in Argentina if all eighteen holes open, the layout at El Desafío is set high up on a mountain with the first nine playing alongside and across deep canyons and pine forests.
+The back nine will be set higher up on a natural plateau across more rolling terrain.
 As Norman described, “the views are absolutely stunning in all directions and the topography allowed for routing the course amongst some of the most scenic golf terrain in the world”.
 No two holes play in the same direction, and Norman does a neat job framing stunning vistas on every hole.

 Third time here and the course still grows a little bit each time.
 My first one was Dec 31st 2014, second Feb 2017 and now twice 2 weeks ago.
 And in 2 different days, one with 23 friends playing a very fun team competition in tough windy conditions and the other one on my own on a 28c sunny morning, both different and very enjoyable.